kmolan/multicalc-rust/README.md

 let iterator = iterative_integration::MultiVariableSolver::default();
 //you can also create a custom integrator using MultiVariableSolver::from_parameters()

+//instead of using iterative algorithms, you can also use gaussian quadratures instead:
+//let integrator = gaussian_integration::MultiVariableSolver::default();

 //integration for x, known to be x*x + x*y*z, expect a value of ~7.00 let integration_limit = [0.0, 1.0];
 let val = iterator.get_single_partial(&func, 0, &integration_limit, &point).unwrap();